hashicorp/terraform-provider-azurerm/website/docs/r/resource_group.html.markdown

 ---

+* `managed_by` - (Optional) The ID of the resource that manages this Resource Group.
+Changing this forces a new Resource Group to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Resource Group.

 ## Attributes Reference